Cairi-S/Welcome-Foolish-Mortals/README.md

 The main target audience for Welcome Foolish Mortals is fans of memory games and fans of Disney Theme Parks, especially for The Haunted Mansion.
 Although the game can be enjoyed by everyone younger audiences may find it a little spooky, so it is recommended for ages 8+.

-Players goals are:
+Players goals are to:
-- A game that is fun and exciting to play.
+- Have a game that is fun and exciting to play.
-- Easy to use controls on all devices.
+- Have easy-to-use controls on all devices.
-- Have clear rules for the game for those that need them.
+- Have clear rules for the game available to those that need them.
-- Get clear feedback on the Number of turns the player is on.
+- Get clear feedback on the number of turns the player is on.
-- Get clear feedback on the users Highest Score.
+- Get clear feedback on the user's highest score.
-- Visually rewarding images themed around The Haunted Mansion.
+- Have visually rewarding images themed around The Haunted Mansion.

-Developer Goals are:
+Developer Goals are to:
-- To create a fun game interactive game that myself and my friends can enjoy.
+- Create a fun game interactive game that myself and my friends can enjoy.
-- To encorporate elements of my favourite attraction at Disney into a project.
+- Incorporate elements of my favorite attraction at Disney into a project.
-- To design and develop a project using new-found skills in JavaScript and JQuery.
+- Design and develop a project using new-found skills in JavaScript and JQuery.

 #### User Stories ####

 As a fan of memory games I want to:

 - Play a fun game.
-- Find clear, easy to follow instructions on gameplay.
+- Find clear, easy-to-follow instructions on gameplay.
 - Be able to access the instructions from any page.
 - Have clear audio and visual cues which show where I have clicked.
 - Be able to play with and without audio.
-- Be able to choose my difficulty level.
 - Be able to track my progress while playing.
-- Be able to see my past highest scores.
+- Be able to see my past highest score.
-- To be able to contact the maker of the game with feedback.

 ### Design ###

-The audio, colors, fonts and styling all take inspiration from The Haunted Mansion.
+The fonts, icons, colors, audio and styling all take inspiration from The Haunted Mansion.

 #### Fonts ####

-All fonts are provided by [Google fonts](https://fonts.google.com/).
+All fonts are provided by [Google fonts](https://fonts.google.com/) and were chosen for their likeness to those found within the attraction.

 - [Cormorant Upright](https://fonts.google.com/specimen/Cormorant+Upright?preview.text_type=custom) - Is used the page logo and headings.